The basic principles of Christianity are explained here.

 Christianity should be a religion where its followers judge no one [Matthew 7:1-6, James 4:12].
 I offer the example when Jesus was asked whether an adulterous woman should be stoned to death as punishment [John 8:1-11].
 What was Jesus’ response?
 It was perfect, “Let whoever has not sinned, throw the first stone!”
 Shamed by the answer, the small crowd drifted away leaving Jesus and the woman alone together.
 Jesus compassionately requested only that the woman change her ways, i.e. repent.

-Christianity is about recognising the problems in our own lives, primarily trying to do something about that, and not fussing too much about the wrongs in the lives of others.
-In essence, the life of a Christian should be his or her statement to others on how to live.
+Christianity is about recognising the problems in our own lives, firstly trying to do something about that.
+We should not be fussing too much about the wrongs in the lives of others.

-This is not to say we must condone all wrong committed by others.
+This is not to say we must accept all wrong committed by others.
 The laws of our society should be served for instance.
 And Christians are expected to stand up for the oppressed.
-We should also make a non violent stand against those who would threaten the lives and souls of our fellow humans.
+We should also make a non-violent stand against those who would threaten the lives and souls of our fellow humans.